 Long Form & Research Paper Submission Guidelines

 - Content: We gladly accept papers from across the world, from any discipline, and on all aspects of public policy.
-We ask, however, that papers address issues of import in Singapore.
+We ask, however, that papers address issues of importance to Singapore.
 For current students, this could mean a final paper, senior thesis, or graduate thesis.
 For professionals, this means a paper that you would be comfortable delivering to a policymaker or at a peer conference.
 If your piece was not originally written for this Journal, please include with your submission any prior occasion where you have delivered the paper or the professor and class for which you wrote it, as appropriate.

 - Format: We place no length or format limitations on the original article you have written.
 However, together with your full article, you must also submit an executive summary of your findings.
 This is the most visible version of your research that will appear on our website and is meant to render your article digestible to the public, press, and policymakers.
 It should include a short explanation of the paper’s context, research problem, and potential policy implications in prose, but the rest of the summary should be heavily bulleted, use headers liberally, and include visualizations wherever possible.
 The length of the summary should be between 500-750 words.